Roger Sharpe (pinball)

-Roger Sharpe is an author, editor, professional pinball player, game designer, activist.
+Roger Sharpe is an author, editor, professional pinball player, game designer, and activist.

 1976 NYC pinball hearing

 Sharpe gained notoriety following a 1976 New York City hearing where he provided a demonstration to members of the Manhattan City Council, that pinball was a game of skill rather than a game of chance, and therefore not subject to legal prohibitions on gambling.
 While working for GQ Magazine, he was recruited by the Amusement and Music Operators Association to testify, and successfully predicted the position of the ball in a machine arrayed for the council and media in attendance.
 Speaking at the hearing, Sharpe said "Look, there’s skill, because if I pull the plunger back just right, the ball will, I hope, go down this particular lane."
 Following Sharpe's demonstration, the council voted unanimously to lift the existing ban on pinball.

 In 2021, MPI Original Films announced they were developing a film based on Sharpe entitled Pinball: The Man Who Saved the Game.